- Python Basics

 - obj

-where myfun and sum are the two identifiers used to name functions, myclass is another identifier used to name class, and all others are used to name variables.
-Basically, identifiers are building-block of a Python program.
-The output produced by above program should exactly looks like:
+where myfun and sum are the two identifiers used to name functions, myclass is another identifier used to name classes, and all others are used to name variables.
+Basically, identifiers are the building blocks of a Python program.
+The output of the preceding program should look exactly like this:

-Note - Python is a case-sensitive programming language.
-Case-sensitive means, num, Num, NUM, nUm, nuM are all different variables or identifiers.
+Note: Python is a case-sensitive programming language.
+Case-sensitive means num, Num, NUM, nUm, and nuM are all different variables or identifiers.

-To name an identifier in Python, we can use the combination of letters (a-z, A-Z), numbers (0-9) and underscore (_).
-For example, codescracker, codes_cracker, codes12cracker_, codes123 etc.
+In Python, we can use a combination of letters (a-z, A-Z), numbers (0-9) and underscore (_) to name an identifier.
+For example, codescracker, codes_cracker, codes12cracker, codes123, etc.

-Here are the list of rules that must be followed while naming or creating a variable, class, function etc. in Python:
+Here is the list of rules that must be followed when naming or creating a variable, class, function, etc. in Python:

-- So, I recommend you to see the list of Python keyword before naming identifier
+- So, I recommend you see the list of Python keywords before naming an identifier.

 Python Identifiers Example

-Let's create a program in Python proves that Python is a case-sensitive language.
-That is, two identifiers say num and Num gets treated as two different identifiers by the compiler:
+Let's create a program in Python to prove that Python is a case-sensitive language.
+That is, two identifiers, say num and Num, get treated as two different identifiers by the compiler:

 num = 11 Num = 12 NUM = 13 nUm = 14 nuM = 15 print(num) print(Num) print(NUM) print(nUm) print(nuM)

-The snapshot given below shows the exact output produced by above Python program:
+The snapshot given below shows the exact output produced by the above Python program:

-You see! all the identifier prints different value, but the name is same if their case gets ignored.
+You see!
+All the identifiers print different values, but the name is the same if their case gets ignored.
 If Python is not a case-sensitive language, then the output should be 15, five times.
-That is, if you replace the above program with the program given below:
+That is, if you replace the above program with the one given below:

 num = 11 num = 12 num = 13 num = 14 num = 15 print(num) print(num) print(num) print(num) print(num)